parisk85/hello_sdl/README.md

 - Add Min-GW to path environmental variable
 - Download and unzip SDL2 zip with -VC suffix

+### To use with Makefile
+- Add make and sys base from Min-GW installation
+- use mingw23-make command to run

 ### To compile my main.cpp
 > g++ main.cpp -o main